 Measure Overview Layout

-A “measure overview” is the basic structure that is used to characterize every measure in the TRM.
-There is one measure overview section per TRM measure, and it encapsulates all the information needed to characterize the measure, calculate the deemed savings, document the sources used for those calculations, track changes made to the measure overview, and record any issues and recommendations for improving the approach.
+A “measure overview” is the basic structure that is used to characterize all measures in the TRM.
+There is one measure overview section per TRM measure, and it encapsulates all the information needed to characterize the measure, calculate the deemed savings, document the sources used for those calculations, track changes made to the measure overview, and record any issues and recommendations to improvethe approach.
 Note that although the basic template structure described here is generally used for all measures, there are some measures that require an adaptation or modification.
 Furthermore, there are some sections of the general template that are not applicable to specific measures, in which case they are not used for the measure overview.
 Each measure overview contains the following sections:

 Sector and TRM measure name.
 At the top of every measure overview section, the sector (residential or nonresidential) and TRM measure name are presented.
 The sector, end-use, and TRM measure name are also shown in the page footer, to make scrolling through the TRM easier.
-Without the footer information, it is easy to get lost while scrolling on a specific measure, since every section uses the same layout structure (headers, etc.).

 Measure overview summary.
 This section, which appears just below the measure name, contains a bulleted list that is a concise characterization of the measure.
-It starts with the Measure ID, as previously defined, and also includes characteristics such as the market sector, measure category, applicable building types, fuels affected, decision/action types (e.g., retrofit, replace-on-burnout), program delivery method, deemed savings type (value or calculated), and the savings methodology (e.g., engineering estimation, calculator, building simulation, billing analysis).
+It starts with the measure ID and includes characteristics such as market sector, measure category, applicable building types, fuels affected, decision/action types (e.g., retrofit, replace-on-burnout), program delivery method, deemed savings type (value or calculated), and the savings methodology (e.g., engineering estimation, calculator, building simulation, billing analysis).

 Measure description.
 This section provides a general description of the measure, the eligibility criteria, the baseline condition (e.g., efficiency level, technology, performance), and the high-efficiency condition.
-Any special conditions, scenarios, or required technology/performance certifications or relevant Codes and Standards are also described in this section.
+Any special conditions, scenarios, or required technology/performance certifications or relevant codes and standards are also described in this section.

 Energy and demand savings methodology.
 This section of the measure overview presents and describes the parameters, equations, assumptions, and reference sources that are used for the energy and demand savings for the measure.
-An extensive set of subsections is used to describe and illustrate the details:
+An extensive set of subsections is used to describe the details:

 Savings algorithms and input variables.
-Provide the actual equations and parameters that are used for the savings calculations and provide an explanation and references for all.
-This section would also contain any look-up tables of stipulated values that are used for the calculations.
+Provide the actual equations and parameters that are used for the savings calculations and provide explanations and references for all.
+This section may also contain any look-up tables of stipulated values that are used for the calculations.

 Deemed energy and demand savings tables.
 Presents the tabulated deemed energy and demand savings values developed using the algorithms and look-up table parameters.
 If site-specific inputs or equipment specifications are required, then a statement to that extent rather than result tables will be listed in this section.

 Claimed peak demand savings.
-This section is a brief description of the current and prospective peak demand values that will be used, coincidence factors, and the basis used to derive those values.
+Briefly describes the current and prospective peak demand values that will be used, coincidence factors, and the basis used to derive those values.
 If the basis of the current peak demand value is not known, then that will be noted, and the team will follow up with the utilities, implementers, or others to determine the basis.

 Additional calculators and tools.
 If a calculator or other tool is available and typically used for calculating measure savings, then that tool and/or tools would be briefly described in this section.
 If a tool is not used, then “NA” would be recorded for this section, or it will be excluded from the measure overview.